pikesley/insulin/README.md

     insulin pdf you@yourdmomain.com

-The PDF class is currently a bit hacky, I'm still learning the excellent [prawn gem](https://github.com/prawnpdf/prawn)
+The PDF class is currently a bit hacky, I'm still learning the excellent [prawn gem](https://github.com/prawnpdf/prawn).
+Requires a local SMTP server, too

 You can also run the tests, if you're into that sort of thing: